mocks-server/main/README.md

     "id": "users-error", //id of the mock
+    "from": "base", //inherits the route variants of "base" mock "routesVariants": ["get-users:error"] //get-users route uses another variant },
+  {
+    "id": "users-proxied", //id of the mock
-    "from": "base", //inherits the route variants of "base" mock "routesVariants": ["get-users:error"] //get-users route uses another variant }
+    "from": "base", //inherits the route variants of "base" mock "routesVariants": ["get-users:proxied"] //get-users route uses another variant }
 ]
 ```